hafaio/color-separation/README.md

 To Do
 -----

-- [ ] Add drag and drop upload support.
+- [ ] Find a way to allow zooming and panning of image.
-- [ ] Current output is as a greyscale image, but we could have options like rgba or opacity.